AdaCore/training_material/courses/spark_for_ada_programmers/020_formal_methods_and_spark.rst

    - More than cost, time-to-market, etc.

-* Must be known to be reliable before deployed
+* Must be known to be reliable before being deployed

    - With extremely low failure rates, e.g., 1 in 10:superscript:`9` hours (114,080 years)
    - Testing is insufficient and/or infeasible for such rates